Douglas A. Blaze Distinguished Professor of Law

 AB, 1987, Georgetown University

-Maurice Stucke is a Professor of Law at the College, where he teaches antitrust, privacy, business torts, law and economics, and evidence.
-He is the co-author of, among other works, Big Data and Competition Policy (Oxford University Press 2016), Virtual Competition (Harvard University Press 2016), and Competition Overdose: How Free Market Mythology Transformed Us from Citizen Kings to Market Servants (HarperCollins, forthcoming 2020).
+Maurice Stucke is the Douglas A. Blaze Distinguished Professor of Law at the College, where he teaches antitrust, privacy, business torts, law and economics, and evidence.
+He is the co-author of, among other works, Big Data and Competition Policy (Oxford University Press 2016), Virtual Competition (Harvard University Press 2016, paperback 2019), and Competition Overdose: How Free Market Mythology Transformed Us from Citizen Kings to Market Servants (HarperCollins 2020).

-Professor Stucke serves on the advisory boards of the Academic Society for Competition Law, American Antitrust Institute, and the Institute for Consumer Antitrust Studies, and as one of the United States’ non-governmental advisors to the International Competition Network.
+Professor Stucke serves on the advisory boards of the Open Markets Institute, Academic Society for Competition Law, American Antitrust Institute, and the Institute for Consumer Antitrust Studies, and as one of the United States’ non-governmental advisors to the International Competition Network.

 Professor Stucke received a Fulbright Scholar grant in 2010-2011 to teach at China University of Political Science and Law in Beijing.
 In 2012, he was a Senior Fellow at the University of Melbourne.
 In 2015 and 2017, he visited University of Oxford, where he was an Academic Visitor at its Institute of European and Comparative Law, a Fellow at its Centre for Competition Law and Policy, and a Senior Associateship at Pembroke College.